-Kai nods, agreeing with Vic’s theory.
+Kai nodded, agreeing with Vic’s hypothesis.

 “Yeah, but it’s just too strange that we were tossed into madness and escaped?”

-Vic brushes the back of his right hand across his nose to scratch a certain itch, appearing to be deep in thoughts at the same time.
+Vic brushed the back of his right hand across his nose to scratch a certain itch, appearing to be deep in thoughts at the same time.
 “I don’t know.
 Maybe we should study the stars or planet movements at that time of the accident to see if that was the cause of the shift?”

 “I’m serious here.”

 “We shouldn’t be arguing over this,” Janine interfered, knowing it was hard not to argue, especially when nothing made sense.
 “Maybe just take it that we’re getting a second chance.”

 Vic and Kai both gave their attention to her at that time.

 “Does that mean we have to resolve our past conflicts liked we agreed on before we returned?”
 Kai asked, reminding them all that they were still waiting for Janine’s answer before they finally woke up.

 Contrary to her hysterical state they witnessed two days ago in that strange realm, Janine smiled and nodded.
 It was like she was so full of confidence and hope again.
 Or perhaps they’d all been through a near-death experience so they wanted to cherish this new chance?

 Janine returned home a month later.
 Not only was Mick there to pick her up from the hospital, but Vic and Kai also accompanied them.
 They had agreed to go conquer their demons together.
 Yet it didn’t take place until another month later.
 It was because of their work schedule and whatnot.
 For one, Janine had to help Vic locate Margaret after all these years.
 It was a miracle she could locate Margaret at all because Margaret still lived at her hometown.
 Or more like she had moved back there after graduation.
 Having Janine’s network of reporters as backup made the process easier to locate Margaret in such a short amount of time.